 Then read on for our favourite Tenerife road cycling routes and places to stay - it's time to plan a fantastic cycling holiday in Tenerife!

-As far as cycling routes in Tenerife go, by far the most famous ride is cycling up Mount Teide.
-The mountain dominates the island and if you're coming to Tenerife to cycle, it's unthinkable you'd leave without tackling it.
+As far as Tenerife road bike routes go, by far the most famous ride is cycling up Mount Teide.
+The mountain dominates the island and if you’re coming to Tenerife to cycle, it’s unthinkable you’d leave without tackling it.

-But if you've got all day and want a truly special ride, check out our two Teide loops below.
-On a good day, we reckon either of these could be contenders for being one of the best road bike rides in the world.
+But if you’ve got all day and want a truly special ride, check out our two Teide loops below.
+On a good day, we reckon either of these could be contenders for being one of the best cycling Tenerife routes, if not the best road bike rides in the world.

-2 unmissable rides for Once you've done Teide...
+Two unmissable rides for once you’ve done Teide…

 Yes, you've got to tick off the Teide climb by bike.
 But there are some other awesome Tenerife bike routes too.
 To really experience the island, ride the road north to Masca where craggy Andes-style mountains are dotted with rustic Spanish villages before they plunge into the turquoise sea.
 The scenery is epic - but so are the gradients.
 This is one tough ride.